 Students are not to be enrolled in qualifications/courses that adversely affect their opportunities for employment, residency status and/or future study pathways.

 Timely and adequate advice and guidance must be provided to current students if the qualification or course in which they are enrolled is to be superseded/deleted/expired and students are to be given the opportunity to transfer to replacement training package qualifications and accredited courses or other currently endorsed training packages or accredited courses, if available in the College's scope.
 Refer to the College's Transition Policy for VET - https://policy.eastern.edu.au/policy/transition-vet-training-packages-an....

 Transfer of students must be undertaken in collaboration between the student and the College.
-Current students must not be required to transfer to new training package qualifications or new accredited courses where the genuine disadvantage to them in doing so would outweigh their continued training in, and issuance with, a qualification or statement of attainment for a superseded or deleted training package qualification or superseded or expired accredited courses.
+Current students must not be required to transfer to new training package qualifications or new accredited courses where the genuine disadvantage to them in doing so would outweigh their continued training in, and issuance with, a qualification or statement of attainment for a superseded or deleted training package qualification or superseded or expired accredited courses if the transfer is within the "teach-out" period of the superseded/deleted training package or accredit course.

 The College will apply to have a new training package qualification, unit of competency and/or accredited course added to its scope of registration and will have the approval of this application recorded on the national register (training.gov.au) before it will commence delivery.